The palace that hid some Arab baths

 The palace was built in 1592 on the orders of Fernando de Torres y Portugal, ex-Viceroy of Peru.

-Some Arab baths from the 10th century were hidden under this palace, built in the 16th century.
-The baths were declared a National Monument in 1917.
-There are known as the Baths of Alí and are considered the most important examples in the city.
+This 16th-century palace was found to conceal beneath it some Arab baths dating from the 11th century.
+These baths were declared a National Monument in 1917.
+They are known as the Baños de Alí (Ali's baths), and are considered the most important in the city.
 They were an important place for personal hygiene, but also for social life.
-They were laid out in 4 different rooms: the marble lobby with red and white arches, then the cold room and the warm and hot rooms.
+They were laid out in four different rooms: the marble lobby with red and white arches, then the cold room and the warm and hot rooms.
 There were boilers next to the hot room that filtered the heat through a system of shafts placed between the rooms' walls.
-The room's floor is on three brick pillars, allowing hot air vapour to circulate.
-Three rooms from the palace are conserved.
-Today, they house the Naïf Manuel Moral International Art Museum and the Museum of Arts and Popular Customs.
-It was declared a Historic-Artistic Monument in 1931.
+The floor of the room is supported on three brick pillars, allowing hot steam to circulate.
+Today they house the Manuel Moral International Museum of Naïf Art and the Museum of Arts and Popular Traditions.
+It was declared a Historic and Artistic Monument in 1931.
 The Arab Baths Cultural Centre reopened in 2014 and now offers a varied programme of exhibitions, concerts, lectures and demonstrations.

 - Rakennus: Palace